LucasParsy/Pluriphony/README.md

 ```

 run the script ```launcher.sh``` to install all dependencies and start the bot.
 You're all done!<br>
-The script is configured for Linux, but you could adapt it for Windows, or use
+The script is configured for Linux (Ubuntu/Debian/Arch), but you could adapt it for Windows, or use
 <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">WSL</a>.

 ## Usage